 New Emerging Technology in the Workplace 2018

-There is no doubt about it, 2018 is a big year for new business technology, both inside outside of the workplace.
+There is no doubt about it, 2018 is a big year for new business technology, both inside and outside of the workplace.
 With new hardware and software throughout both small and large offices, 2018 is the time to seize technological workplace trends and make sense of them before the bulk of businesses catch on.

-The emergence of collaboration displays in the workplace creates a much more modern, productive environment.
+The emergence of collaboration displays in the workplace creates a much more modern, productive office environment.
 These interactive displays are computer-linked devices, either on wheels or fixed to the wall, that the user can use as a whiteboard and link to internet searches, documents, presentations, collaborate with teams or even use cloud based video collaboration applications to connect with people across the globe.

 When considering interactive displays vs interactive whiteboards, displays are definitely the way forward – they are a much more modern tool, with lots of co-working capabilities and less maintenance and cleaning needs.

 They can be used effectively in huddle rooms, where groups get together to meet and share ideas.
 Because the interactive display can pull data and operates as a board which can be written and drawn on, they are ideal for thinking about creative solutions.